 Premiere Pro Quick Tip: How to Create Proxies

-Proxies, in short, are low resolution video files that can take the place of larger resolution video files in your timeline.
-This is important because low-res files can be rendered faster in your video editing app – especially useful for RAW and uncompressed video.
+In short, proxies are low-resolution video files that can take the place of larger-resolution video files in your timeline.
+This is important because low-res files render faster in your video editing app — which is especially useful for RAW and uncompressed video.
 Editors use proxy workflows when working on large-scale feature projects, just so the computer they’re working on can handle the load.